NithishShankar/DeepFake-Detection-Using-CNN/README.md

-# Deepfake Detection with Grad-CAM Explainability
+# Deepfake Detection With CNN

 This repository provides a deepfake detection tool that identifies whether an input face image is real or fake.
 The tool uses a pre-trained InceptionResnetV1 model and Grad-CAM to visualize the regions in the image contributing to the prediction.
 A user-friendly interface is implemented using [Gradio](https://gradio.app/).